Brazier85/personal_zoo/docs/getting-started.md

 ## Using the application

 After you have successfully started the application you can go to the settings page to change the basic settings as you need them.
+Please have a look at the [features](/features/overview)-page